 China is experiencing direct fallout, suspected of hiding the truth about Coronavirus during the early outbreak in that country.
 It is thought low-interest loans and tax incentives from the US government would help lure jobs back to the United States manufacturing sector, favored over increased dependence on China, following the global health crisis.

-While such measures may prove effective boosting US manufacturing, the moves will likely be secondary to post-COVID realities, shaping how US companies rebound from the pandemic.
+While such measures may prove effective in boosting US manufacturing, the moves will likely be secondary to post-COVID realities, shaping how US companies rebound from the pandemic.
 More important than policymakers’ desire to bring jobs back from China; US companies will have no choice but to rethink their supply chains following the pandemic.
 Conditions will be dramatically different in the wake of the global event.